 Remember word of mouth will be your best advertising so you really want this first event to come off without a hitch.
 You cannot over plan!

-Organising a farm to table event for your local community can be incredibly rewarding.
+Organizing a farm to table event for your local community can be incredibly rewarding.
 If you enjoy it, well you never know, you may have just found a new business venture.
 You can also look at promoting this event too by hiring a photographer like olgatopchii.com to take photos for you, to use as a show of what the event will include and be like.

 We love to feature your Farm to Table event on Nurtured Ground so feel free to reach out to us